Anti-Concurrent Causation in Car Insurance: What It Means for Your Claim

 Does the anti-concurrent causation clause apply to all car insurance policies?

 Not all auto insurance policies contain an ACC clause.
-It is more commonly found in homeowners and commercial property policies, but many standard personal auto policies do include exclusion language that mirrors ACC intent — particularly for flood, earthquake, and mechanical breakdown exclusions.
+It is more commonly found in homeowners and commercial property policies, but many standard personal auto policies include exclusion language that mirrors ACC intent — particularly for flood, earthquake, and mechanical breakdown exclusions.
 Always read your full policy exclusions section, not just the coverage summary.
+When in doubt, ask your agent to walk you through each exclusion and whether ACC language applies to it.

-Can an insurer use the ACC clause to deny a collision claim caused by flooding?
+Can an insurer use the ACC clause to deny a collision claim if flooding also contributed?

 Yes — in states where ACC clauses are enforceable, an insurer can deny a collision-related claim if floodwater also contributed to the vehicle's damage.
 The insurer does not need to prove flood was the primary cause, only that it contributed "in any sequence."
-This is why comprehensive and flood-specific coverage (like through the NFIP for vehicles) matters, and why understanding how hurricane coverage works for car insurance is critical if you live in a flood-prone area.
+This is why comprehensive coverage matters, and why understanding how hurricane and flood coverage works for cars is critical if you live in a flood-prone area.

 What is the difference between the ACC clause and the efficient proximate cause doctrine?

 The efficient proximate cause doctrine asks: what was the dominant cause of the loss?
 If that dominant cause is covered, the whole claim is covered.
 The ACC clause eliminates this analysis entirely — it says that if any excluded peril contributed to the loss, the whole claim is denied.
-States like California and Washington apply the efficient proximate cause doctrine, which makes ACC clauses largely unenforceable there.
+States like California, Washington, North Dakota, and West Virginia apply the efficient proximate cause doctrine, which makes ACC clauses largely unenforceable there.
+The two approaches represent fundamentally different philosophies on who should bear the risk of mixed-cause losses.

 How can I protect myself from an ACC clause denial before a loss happens?

 The best protection is thorough coverage.
 Purchase comprehensive auto coverage that includes as many perils as possible, minimizing the chance that any contributing cause is excluded.
 Review your policy exclusions annually, ask your agent about ACC language specifically, and consider adding endorsements for flood or earthquake if you live in high-risk areas.
-If you're unsure what coverages matter most, learning how to file a car insurance claim step-by-step can help you understand what's actually triggered when you make a claim.
+Checking your hail damage car insurance coverage is another good example of the type of detailed policy review you should perform for each weather-related peril.

 Is an ACC-based claim denial considered bad faith insurance?

 In some states and under specific circumstances, yes.
-If an insurer applies an ACC clause to deny a clearly covered loss or invokes the clause in a state where it is legally unenforceable, that could rise to the level of bad faith insurance conduct.
-Filing a complaint with your state's Department of Insurance and consulting with an attorney experienced in insurance bad faith is the right course of action in those situations.
+If an insurer applies an ACC clause to deny a clearly covered loss, or invokes the clause in a state where it is legally unenforceable, that conduct could rise to the level of bad faith insurance.
+Courts in several states have issued significant bad faith verdicts against insurers for improper claim denials.
+Filing a complaint with your state's Department of Insurance and consulting with an attorney experienced in car insurance settlement disputes and bad faith is the right course of action in those situations.

 Compare Car Insurance Rates in Ohio